biolink/biolink-model/guidelines/curating-the-model.md

 You can add slots that represent node properties or edge properties.

-To add a node/edge property to Biolink Model you need to,
+To add a node/edge property to Biolink Model you need to determine the following,
   - What is an appropriate name for this slot?
     - A human readable name for this property
-  - Is it an node property or an edge property (association slot)?
+  - Is it a node property or an edge property (association slot)?
     - Determine whether the property is a node or an edge property
   - Where in the hierarchy does the new property fit?
     - Determine where in the property hierarchy does this new property fit
-    - If you want to add a node property then it should be added as part of the [`node property` hierarchy]()
+    - If you want to add a node property then it should be added as part of the [`node property` hierarchy](https://biolink.github.io/biolink-model/docs/node_property)
-    - If you want to add an edge property then it should be added as part of the [`association slot` hierarchy]()
+    - If you want to add an edge property then it should be added as part of the [`association slot` hierarchy](https://biolink.github.io/biolink-model/docs/association_slot)
   - Is this a required property?
-    - Determine whether all classes must have a value for this property
+    - Determine whether all instances of a class must have a value for this property
   - What are the domain and range constraints (if any)?
     - Determine which type of classes can have this property and what the value space for this property should be
   - What are the mapping(s) for this slot?
     - Mappings are a way of rooting this new property in the context of other ontologies, thesauri, controlled vocabularies and taxonomies
-    - Determine if the level of granularity for your mappings.
-Mappings be divided into 5 types depending on its granularity: `related_mappings`, `broad_mappings`, `narrow_mappings` `close_mappings`, `exact_mappings`
+    - Determine the level of granularity for your mappings where they can be divided into 5 types: `related_mappings`, `broad_mappings`, `narrow_mappings` `close_mappings`, `exact_mappings`

 As an example, let's consider the slot `name` which is a node property:

 ```yaml
   name:
     is_a: node property
     aliases: ['label', 'display name']